 It’s no surprise that we’re all feeling a little stir crazy these days, finding creative ways to safely occupy our free time and connect with family and friends.
 And let’s face it – nothing quite compares to vacationing at our favorite destination and visiting our loved ones.

 For others, free time seems like an impossibility with work/life boundaries in flux, kids learning at home and like challenges.
 Change is a constant and the ad industry is experiencing a very volatile period.
-Yet, as a new year begins, hopes are lifted with word of a vaccine in our near future.
+Yet, as a new year begins, hopes are lifted with vaccinations on the rise.
 In the meantime, if you’re a travel industry business looking to connect with travelers as they cautiously emerge from their cocoons, consider how the consumer journey has shifted during this past year.
 What should you be doing or doing differently each step of the way?

 With pent-up demand for travel, gently spur consumers to use their down time to think of the up and coming.
 Give your audience inspiration and provide tools that allow them to build their dream itinerary.